 Thinking about squeezing a 60-minute gym session into your day might sound crazy.
 Where is that 60 minutes coming from or what would have to be sacrificed in order to have that time?
 Fear not, babe.
 There are many ways to add activity to your day and it is a lot simpler than you think.

 If your current routine includes close to no physical activity, start small.
-That ambitious entrepreneurial spirit may want to introduce a whole set of daily exercises right off the bat, but the key here is to make gradual, long term adjustments to your routine.
-Setting the bar too high the first week could lead to giving up all together if you’re overworking yourself.
+That ambitious entrepreneurial spirit may want to introduce a whole set of daily exercises right off the bat, but the key here is to make gradual, long-term adjustments to your routine.
+Setting the bar too high the first week could lead to giving up altogether if you’re overworking yourself.

 Start by waking up 15 minutes earlier to meditate or practice yoga.
 Before getting into the hustle of the day, you can clear your mind and increase focus.

 At this point, I’m sure you’re all quite familiar with multitasking.
 Why not work that to your advantage when it comes to your fitness as well?
 While you’re brushing your teeth, you can do a 2-minute wall sit or calf raises.
 Feeling a bit of a creative block or can’t seem to solve a problem you’ve been having?
 Try taking a 10-minute walk around the block.
 Not only are you adding healthy activities to your day, but you’ll also likely come back with a refreshed mindset and ready to smash down those walls.

 As you find yourself repeating these activities, you can add more to your routine.
 There are plenty of at-home exercises that don’t require any equipment you can start that we’ve included in our 7-day workout plan inside the Rebel Office Resource Library (with daily workouts less than 30 minutes).
 Before you know it, you’ll be doing these exercises without thinking of them as chores.

 You’ll have days when you absolutely would rather unwind by sitting on the couch with your favourite bag of chips than go for a run.
 I feel that, girl.
 It’s so easy to hide away and tell yourself you’ll go for a longer run tomorrow.
 Maybe.